Akshat271098/PromLib/README.md

 See and run sample.py to see how to pass hosts/application with respective ids and use the functions present in promlib to get resource availabiliry/utilization.

+Apart from this there is also an app.py which has a swagger UI documentation over Flask API to visualize output from deployment runs samples.
+Solver_test.py is a sample program to use the solver (with an integrated end to end use shown in app.py) after its setup as given.